Fus3n/fcl/README.md

 **FCL** has a simple syntax with a minimal set of keywords, making it easy for beginners to learn.
 However, its reliance on functions makes it a powerful tool for experienced developers as well.
 FCL also supports dynamic typing, making it flexible for a wide range of use cases.

-While **FCL** is not a serious project, it serves as an interesting experiment in extreme functional programming.
+While **FCL** might not turn out to be a serious project, it serves as an interesting experiment in extreme functional programming.
 Give it a try and see how functions can be used in unexpected ways! (idk if it's that extreme tho)

 This description was generted using ChatGPT 💀, quotes added by me ;)